jolicode/starfleet/README.md

 Some fetchers will use tags to fetch their data, and some of these tags may be missing.
 If this is the case, you should find the fetcher in `src\Fetcher` and add the missing tag to its tags list.

+## Map

+We provide you with the possibility of adding a map with a marker on every location you and your team attended a conference.
+If you want to enable this feature, you need to create an account at [Mapbox](https://www.mapbox.com/).
+You then need to retrieve your API Token and add it to your `.env` file, by replacing the default value of the `MAPBOX_TOKEN` variable.

 ## Changes

 View the [CHANGELOG](CHANGELOG.md) file attached to this project.